 Keeping your kitchen clean is also a vital tool in the fight against the ongoing Covid-19 outbreak.

 In this guide, you’ll find out how to organise and do the cleaning with your flatmates.

-Here’s our 6-step guide to a constantly-clean kitchen:
+Here’s our quick guide to a constantly-clean kitchen:

-- Take out your rubbish and recycling every day
+- Double bag and take your rubbish and recycling out to the designated refuse area every day

 - Wash up straight after you eat so it doesn’t build up

 - Clean the hobs and inside the oven after you cook

 - Wipe down your fridge, freezer, kettle and microwave with disinfectant often

 - Wipe down all worktops and surfaces after you cook or eat